teskleja/hipanji.github.io/content/blogs/key-points-when-learning-large-language-models-llms.md

   * We can build our own knowledge crawling or data storing system

-## The most important aspect: Building our own system!
+## The most important aspect: Building our own system

 * Choose a library to load the model or connect to an existing model
 * Build the interaction interface: React, Vue, WhatsApp, Telegram, etc.

 ## Library for LLM

 * **LangChain**: [Documentation](https://python.langchain.com/en/latest/modules/chains/how_to_guides.html)

-## Tutorials
+## Related stuff

 * Overview of ChatGPT / AI models: [YouTube Video](https://www.youtube.com/watch?v=WVct5y3hBEg)
 * JavaScript: [Pinecone Tutorial](https://www.pinecone.io/learn/javascript-chatbot/)